mfumagalli/ngsJulia/docs/ngsPloidy.md

 cat test.A.out
 ```

 Results show:
-* nr of analysed sites: vector of sites that passed filtering for each sample
+-nr of analysed sites: vector of sites that passed filtering for each sample
-* log-likelihoods of per-sample ploidies: a matrix of nr_sample X nr_ploidies with the log-likelihood of each sample having a certain ploidy (rows are separated by ;)
+-log-likelihoods of per-sample ploidies: a matrix of nr\_sample X nr\_ploidies with the log-likelihood of each sample having a certain ploidy (rows are separated by ;)
-* MLE vector of ploidies: the vector of individual maximum likelihood estimates of ploidy for each sample
+-MLE vector of ploidies: the vector of individual maximum likelihood estimates of ploidy for each sample
-* log-likelikehood of MLE vector of ploidies: the log-likelihood of the above vector of estimated ploidies
+-log-likelikehood of MLE vector of ploidies: the log-likelihood of the above vector of estimated ploidies
-* LRT of multiploidy: difference between MLE vector of ploidies and the log-likliehood of all samples having the same ploidy, calculated for all tested ploidies
+-LRT of multiploidy: difference between MLE vector of ploidies and the log-likliehood of all samples having the same ploidy, calculated for all tested ploidy levels

 Note that by default all ploidy levels from 1 to 8 are tested, and therefore for each sample 8 likelihoods are calculated and reported.
 To extract the interpretation of these results, we can run the following script: